HL7/rtq-ig/input/pagecontent/response.md

 - Regulatory system auto-routes responses to reviewers
 - Submission date is tracked
 - Full audit trail from MAH to authority

 ---

-### HTML Presentation Example
-The following is an HTML rendering of a FHIR QuestionnaireResponse:
-<a href="responseex1.html">Sample response from MAH to regulator</a>

----